ShawnGeorge03/FinLearn/docs/report.md

   3. Install all packages via npm.
   4. Create `.env` file using the values stored on Github Secrets.
   5. Run the Jest Test Runner.
-  6. Collect and Publish the Coverage Report as an Artifacts.
+  6. Collect and Publish the Coverage Report & Test Results as Artifacts.

 ### Building & Pushing Images

-When a change is pushed to GitHub, a GitHub Action for building the new docker images is triggered.
-The new client and server images are then pushed to the DockerHub registry on a successful build.
+When a change is pushed to GitHub, a GitHub Action for building the new Docker images is triggered.
+The new client and server images are then pushed to the DockerHub Registry on a successful build.

+One distinction here is that, the server image will only be built if it passes all the test cases mentioned above.

 - Steps: